Certainty in Forecasting Policy

 A Path to Permanent Climate Impact

-Across North America, over 1 million orphaned oil and gas wells pose a silent but urgent environmental and public health threat.
+Across North America, over 1 million orphaned oil and gas wells pose a silent but super pollutant and urgent environmental and public health threat.
 These wells, many of which have been leaking methane—a potent greenhouse gas—for decades, contribute an estimated 280 kilograms of methane per well each year, adding up to over a million metric tons of emissions annually.
 Left unplugged, these wells can continue to leak into the future, with some already emitting methane for decades.
 Beyond the climate risk, abandoned wellheads also present a physical hazard, especially to children and livestock in rural communities.

 Despite the severity of the issue, systemic barriers—such as regulatory gaps and economic disincentives—mean that very few wells are ever remediated, unless intervention comes from mission-driven organizations like Rebellion Energy.
 Through our proprietary Method of Plugging, we offer a scientifically verified and permanent solution that not only halts emissions but ensures long-term environmental integrity.